lars-t-hansen/swat/MANUAL.md

    If the Lvalue is a FieldRef then the pointer in the FieldRef designates an object, and the field designated by the name in the FieldRef in that object is updated.

+   If the Lvalue is an Id then it must designate a local binding or a global defvar binding.

    TODO: inc! and dec! should take an optional operand for the delta, defaulting to 1.